 How is writing part of the Happy Eating Place?

 - Students collaborated on the mission statement and the class writes reflections about their learning after every sale, thinking about how to improve their business from all standpoints—quality, efficiency, customer service, etc.

 - The marketing team goes out to talk to students in other classrooms before each sale about the next item that will be available for purchase, as well as to talk about their mission and what they are learning about nutrition and hunger.
 This is great experience in public speaking, and also helps prepare students to write about what they have learned.

-- The marketing committee updates the Happy Eating Place blog with information about the next sale and what they are learning in class.
+- The marketing committee updates their own blog with information about the next sale and what they are learning in class.